 If you would like to plead No Contest you can appear before the Court Clerk, she will look at your driving record and you may be able to pay a reduced fine.
 The clerk uses the same fine schedule as the judge.
 If you have more than three convictions on your driving record, the clerk is unable to reduce the fine.

-The clerk can take Not Guilty pleas in person or in writing and set trials on all infractions.
+The Court Clerk can take Not Guilty pleas in person or in writing and set trials on all infractions.
 If you are charged with a traffic crime (as opposed to an infraction) you must appear before the judge.

 If you would like to plead no contest and explain to the Judge what happened, this can be done in writing.
 The letter must be accompanied by the presumptive fine.
 All letters of explanation are given to the Judge and must be received before your scheduled court appearance.
 Your statement and driving record will be taken into consideration and fines will be assessed accordingly.
 If you are fined less than the presumptive fine, a refund should reach you within four weeks.
 Make sure the court has a correct mailing address.